HermanMartinus/justsketchme-frontend/_posts/2020-07-27-anime-poser.md

 Finalising details such as the face, hair and clothes might take some time - but persevere!

-Use justsketch.me to nail your pose, and take considerable care to ensure that your character is set up exactly how you imagine it.
+Use [JustSketchMe](/) to nail your pose, and take considerable care to ensure that your character is set up exactly how you imagine it.
 If your anime character is a warrior, make sure that that is evident from their pose alone.This can be done with the help of a fighting stance or an outstretched hand ready for battle.
 If they are a shy schoolgirl, try slumping their shoulders a little bit or using their arms as a way to convey their shy body language.

 ## Step 2 - Define Their Look